A step-by-step guide

 4. Practice your posture and bowing technique

 Good posture is crucial to prevent injuries and produce a beautiful sound.
-Note:
+Pay attention to:

-• Posture: Sit up straight, hold the violin on your shoulder and use your chin rest.
+• Posture: Stand up straight, hold the violin on your shoulder, and use your chin rest.

-• Bow technique: Practice how to hold the bow and bow with an even pressure.
+• Bowing technique: Practice how to hold the bow and play with even pressure.

 5. Learn basic notation and technique